robertrossmann/vscode-remedy/resources/iTerm2/readme.md

 ## Installation

-- Download the _Remedy.itermcolors_ file from the [latest release assets][github-releases] on Github or from this directory
+- Download the _Remedy - Dark.itermcolors_ or _Remedy - Bright.itermcolors_ file from the [latest release assets][github-releases] on Github or from this directory
-- Open the downloaded _Remedy.itermcolors_ file - it should be imported to iTerm autoamtically
+- Open (double-click) the downloaded file - it should be imported to iTerm autoamtically
-- To activate the colour theme, go to iTerm's _Preferences_ -> _Profiles_ -> _Colors_ -> _Color Presets_ and select _Remedy_ from the list
+- To activate the colour theme, go to iTerm's _Preferences_ -> _Profiles_ -> _Colors_ -> _Color Presets_ and select _Remedy - Dark_ or _Remedy - Bright_ from the list

 If you would like to make iTerm look like in the screenshot, you might want to customise the following settings: